 This is a highly detailed 1/700 scale RN 8 Inch MKVII HMAS Canberra set of turrets as sunk.

-- Highly detailed models based on plans and historical reference for the most accurate 8 Inch MKVIII turrets anywhere, these are the unmodified shorter version with wedge shaped vent on underside.
+- Highly detailed models based on plans and historical reference for the most accurate 8 Inch MKVIII turrets anywhere.

 - Rangefinder ports closed

 - Oerlikon mountings on B and X turret complete with Ammo lockers

 - Barrels are printed in place (elevations can be requested)

 - Please see my other listings as I will be producing this set in other scales and for specific ships.

 This weapon was designed for Britain's Treaty Cruisers of the 1920s.
 Similar to other cruisers of that era, the mountings for these weapons were given a high maximum elevation in order to provide an anti-aircraft capability.
 However, the training and elevation gear was inefficient and both the elevation and training rates were too slow to allow these mountings to be useful in that role.The complex nature of the early versions of these mountings, the Mark I and Mark I*, gave trouble for a number of years.
 Considerable attention was paid to these faults, especially in 1927 and 1928, before these ships were accepted into service.
 After the initial trials, the training and elevation rates were reduced prior to commissioning and reduced still further during the 1930s in an effort to improve the operational performance of the turrets.

 On 26 July 1929, one of these guns on HMS Devonshire suffered a catastrophic breech failure at the first salvo during a practice firing.
 One shell and a number of cordite bags were ignited, blowing off the roof of "X" turret and killing one officer and seventeen crewmen.